Statement of Equal Opportunity and Compliance

 Statement of Title IX Compliance

-For direction as to who to contact regarding Title IX issues/concerns, or for appeals related to determinations made under the Americans with Disabilities Act (ADA), whether in employment or the academic environment, contact:
+For appeals related to determinations made under the Americans with Disabilities Act (ADA), contact: